dojo/meta/README.md

 * [`dojo/widgets`](https://github.com/dojo/widgets) - A set of rich UI elements
 * [`dojo/stores`](https://github.com/dojo/stores) - Data stores for Dojo 2
 * [`dojo/app`](https://github.com/dojo/app) - An application framework for Dojo 2

+We have also deprecated a package:

+* [`dojo/parser`](https://github.com/dojo/parser) - A HTML document parser for instantiating objects declaratively - *This is likely to be deprecated in lieu of functionality provided by `dojo/app`.

 ### Support Packages